 Diego Sanchez-Lopez, the "Froggy Robber," was sentenced today to 97 months in federal prison for six counts of armed bank robbery.

 Sanchez-Lopez pleaded guilty in August 2019 to six counts of bank robbery.
-He targeted banks throughout the Portland area during a spree of robberies from November 2017 to April 2018.

 In addition to the eight-year, one-month prison sentence, Sanchez-Lopez was sentenced to three years' supervised release.

 As a non-citizen, Sanchez-Lopez will likely be deported.

 Sanchez-Lopez earned the moniker the "Froggy Robber" because when robbing banks, he jumped the teller counter before demanding cash.

 In July 2018, Sanchez-Lopez was charged in Washington County Circuit Court with robbery, unlawful use of a weapon, and theft.
 He was convicted on the first count in April 2019 and sentenced to five years and 10 months in state prison.

 Sanchez-Lopez was indicted on the federal charges for which he was sentenced Monday in September 2018.